vcaraulean/vcaraulean.github.io/_posts/2018-02-18-migrating-to-new-csproj-format.md

  - Additional files that have to exist in output folder aren't automatically included.
 Fix: any additional resource files have to be included explicitly in new csproj.
  - `Directory.GetCurrentDirectory()` returns a different thing than before.
 Affects `Directory.Exists`, `Directory.CreateDirectory` and probably any other API that are accepting relative paths.
 Apparently, new CLI tooling is setting default *Working Directory* (in both VS2017 and Rider) to location of the project file, contrary to output folder.

+## Build server woes (TeamCity)

+We've got TeamCity on the build duty.
+Few things were needed there to support building of new project format:

+ - Update Nuget Tools to a version that supports the new msbuild tooling (4.x will do)
+ - To get the new msbuild tools on agents most reasonable option will be to use [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).
+ - If you're getting this error: `error MSB4236: The SDK 'Microsoft.NET.Sdk' specified could not be found.` then install `.NET Core Build Tools` payload.
+Event if the app isn't targeting .NET Core, this payload is still needed to correctly handle `PackageReference` in csproj.